TopazTK/TrackKH/README.md

 ## Credits
 - TopazTK for making the thing.
-- Denhonator for making the randomizer this was created for.
+- GICU for making the randomizer this was created for.
 - Televo for the smexy icons.
 - zax for his inspiration with the web-tracker.